mattermost/mattermost-handbook/operations/workplace/people/total-rewards.md

 # Total Rewards

-## Principles

-The principles to guide decisions on compensation:

-1. Data driven

-    a.
-Pay decisions based on external and internal benchmarks.

-2. Consistency

-    a.
-Pay decisions guided by defined compensation frameworks to drive pay equity.

-3. Clarity

-    a.
-Decisions that clearly align with our total rewards strategy.

 ## Total Rewards Strategy

 Our goal is to have a total rewards strategy that enables us to achieve the following: